EtherealEngine/Blockchain-in-a-Box/packages/contracts/README.md

 If everything goes as planned, a list of addresses will be returned to you -- these are the addresses of your contracts.
 Write them down!
 In order to access NFTs from your contracts later, you will need these addresses.

-Once you've deployed to the Webaverse sidechain, you can additionally deploy to the polygon network and mainnet ethereum.
+Once you've deployed to the sidechain, you can additionally deploy to the polygon network and mainnet ethereum.

 It is suggested that you start with the polygon/matic network and make sure your infrastructure is fully working before deploying contracts to mainnet ethereum.
 The contracts can be deployed on Polygon/Matic for a fraction of the mainnet gas fees.